anath2110/GENEVIC/README.md

 ### Major Reference Websites
 - **[STRING API Documentation](https://string-db.org/help/api/)**: \
-  This is the API that is included for generating and visualizing gene-gene interation network in the module
+  Documentation for the web API of the STRING API website.
+This is the backbone web API used as one of the demos in the Gene API chat module.
+This web API is primarily used to generate and visualize the gene-gene interaction network graph.
 - **[ENRICHR API Documentation](https://maayanlab.cloud/Enrichr/help#api)**: \
      Documentation for the web API for ENRICHR website.
 This is the backbone web API used as one of the demos in the Gene API chat module.
+This web API is primarily used to perform gene enrichment ananlysis for a set of genes using the reference gene set libraries.
 - **[Langchain's PubMed API wrapper](https://api.python.langchain.com/en/latest/_modules/langchain_community/utilities/pubmed.html#)**:
 - **[Langchain's PubMed API wrapper source code](https://api.python.langchain.com/en/latest/utilities/langchain_community.utilities.pubmed.PubMedAPIWrapper.html#langchain_community.utilities.pubmed.PubMedAPIWrapper)**:\
 - **[Q&A with RAG](https://python.langchain.com/docs/use_cases/question_answering/)**:\